ondrejmrkus/ondrejmrkus.github.io/content/blog/fsf.md

 Not tying his identity to one project makes him free to take on new opportunities and adapt to a changing environment.

-<b>Example: Shifting work identity</b></p>
+Example: Shifting work identity
-<p>My work identity shifts often.
-Over 10 years, I was a freelance graphic designer, entrepreneur, project manager, game designer, CEO founder, innovation designer, UX designer, teacher, and writer.</p>
+- My work identity shifts often.
+Over 10 years, I was a freelance graphic designer, entrepreneur, project manager, game designer, CEO founder, innovation designer, UX designer, teacher, and writer.
-<p>Once I stopped playing status games, I understood these labels represent skill-sets more than anything else.
-And that’s why I prefer to describe my work identity with verbs, instead of nouns:</p>
-<p>“I <b>make</b> things to <b>help</b> people <b>design</b> a better life.”</p>
+- Once I stopped playing status games, I understood these labels represent skill-sets more than anything else.
+And that’s why I prefer to describe my work identity with verbs, instead of nouns: “I make things to help people design a better life.”

 > **Keep your identity open to new opportunities.**